nativescript-vue/nativescript-vue/README.md

 Note that now we do not pass the `Frame` main of its application.
 Place the `Frame` in its main component.
 Example: https://github.com/nativescript-vue/nativescript-vue/blob/main/packages/template-blank/src/components/Home.vue#L33

 ### Plugins
-The way of declaring plugins has also changed, now the function `registerElement` imported from Nativescript-Vue is now used.
+The way of declaring plugins has also changed, now the function `registerElement` imported from Nativescript-Vue is used.

 Before (v2)
 ```ts